EggertsIT/KLTools/README.md

 # KLTools

-All tools and scripts you find here are for educational purpose only.
+All tools and scripts you find here are for educational purposes only.
-I'm not responsible (no warranty, no liablitiy, etc.) in case YOU break stuff with it.
+I'm not responsible (no warranty, no liability, etc.) in case YOU break something with it.
 Use at your own risk.
-Things might not work as expected or break.
+Things might not work as expected or might be outdated.

-When you find a bug or got a suggestion on how to improve, feel free to let me know.
+If you find an error or have a suggestion for improvement, please let me know.